Bill Skarsgård did research into the "psycho universe" to find his own way to perform Pennywise. He got inspiration from The Shining (1980).

-Finn Wolfhard was the only member of Cary Fukunaga's cast for the movie that ended up staying on the project when Andy Muschietti took over as director.
+Finn Wolfhard was the only member of Cary Fukunaga's cast for the movie who ended up staying on the project when Andy Muschietti took over as director.

 Two days before the movie started filming, director Andy Muschietti posted a picture on his Instagram account of his office filled with balloons, a way of letting fans know that pre-production had ended for the film.

 The opening scene with Georgie takes place in October of 1988.
 Donnie Darko (2001) also takes place in October of 1988.
-In an early scene in Donnie Darko (2001), Donnie's Mom is seen reading the novel "It."
+In an early scene in Donnie Darko (2001), Donnie's mother is seen reading the novel "It".

 Contrary to the novel, in which the children's journey with Pennywise begins in 1958, the movie will begin to follow the Losers Club from around 1989 (four years after the final encounter between the club and Pennywise in the novel) and supposedly with the second clash in the mid-2010s.

 Oldboy (2003) director Chan-wook Park visited the giant sewer set, since his regular cinematographer, Chung-hoon Chung, was Director of Photography on It (2017).